Financial Aid Glossary

 Expected Family Contribution: The amount that a student and family (if required) are expected to contribute toward the Cost of Attendance (COA).
 This amount is based on the family's income and assets.

-Financial Aid Tracks (Track System): Worldwide adheres to Federal Regulations by ensuring that Financial Aid is not paid for overlapping terms/payment periods.
+Financial Aid Tracks (Track System): Worldwide adheres to federal regulations by ensuring that financial aid is not paid for overlapping terms/payment periods.
 Worldwide offers distinct courses of enrollment to its students.
-These unique attendance patterns are called Tracks.
+These unique attendance patterns are called tracks.
+Please note the below track(s) is not a comprehensive list for all Embry-Riddle Worldwide degree programs.
+Some degree programs have different track(s) with different term lengths than provided below.

 Undergraduate and Master’s Students: